 The table below summarizes those financial assets and liabilities classified as Level 3 for which a change in one or more of the unobservable inputs to reflect reasonably possible alternative assumptions would change fair value significantly, and the estimated effect thereof.
 The table presents the favorable and unfavorable effects for each class of financial assets and liabilities for which the potential change in fair value is considered significant.
-The sensitivity of fair value measurements for debt instruments designated at fair value is reported together with the equivalent derivative or securities financing instrument.
+The sensitivity of fair value measurements for debt issued designated at fair value and over-the-counter debt instruments designated at fair value is reported together with the equivalent derivative or securities financing instrument.